Last Updated: 6 months ago

 Kettles

-Deaf Technology Products for the Workplace
+Deaf Products for the Workplace

 Meetings

-Some apps will not be allowed if your company is strict about data privacy and recording conversation.
+Some apps will not be allowed if your company is strict about data privacy and recording conversations.
 For example, your app Google’s Live Transcribe, Meets, Ava or Otter.ai may not be banned in the workplace.
 Consider other brands like Streamer.
 If the budget holds, hire a hearing person to caption the conversation using Communication Access Realtime Translation (CART).

 Speakers and external mics